freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 --------

 To print a document, click the **Print** button.
-Currently, printing is only supported with select printers from Brother and HP, and for security reasons you are required not to use a printer that has any wireless capabilities.
+Currently, printing is only supported with a specific HP printer model, and for security reasons you are required not to use a printer that has any wireless capabilities.

 You should have access to a supported printer that has been set up by your